-Bob is a Certified Scrum Master Practicing (CSP), a Certified Scrum Product Owner (CSPO), a Certified Enterprise Coach (CEC), and a Certified CAL Educator.
-He's held these certifications since 2004, 2007, 2012, and 2017 respectively.
+Bob is a Certified Scrum Master Practicing (CSP), a Certified Scrum Product Owner (CSPO), a Certified Enterprise Coach (CEC).
+He's held these certifications since 2004, 2007, and 2012 respectively.

 Of particular note is the CEC.
 As of 2017, there are ~90 CEC's in the world.
 Bob became #47.
 The certification process was arduous, consisting of detailed experience reports, recommendations, and an in-person interview.
 Material preparation took 3 months and the process itself, roughly 6 months.
 It was nearly a year in-process.

 Beyond that, the rejection rate for CEC applications is incredibly high--as the bar for entry is high.
 The Scrum Alliance looks for wide-ranging and deep coaching experience at an enterprise and organizational level.
 We're quite proud that Bob is now a member of this elite group of Agile/Scrum coaches.

 As of January, 2017 Bob has also achieve the level of Certified Agile Leader (CAL) Educator.
 This is a new, leadership focused, certification that has been introduced by the Scrum Alliance.
 It's actually in a Beta program format and we're please to be one of the early adopter educators.